Role-play lesson plans

 Law-making – in the Senate

 Lesson plan target

 - Lesson duration: 40-70 minutes

 - Classroom set-up: 10 minutes

-By participating in a role-play that simulates the process of Question Time in the House of Representatives, students will:
+By participating in a role-play that simulates the process of law-making in the Senate, students will:

 - understand the role of government ministers, the opposition, minor parties and Independents